DannyBen/alf/doc/alf-which.md

 CODE
 --------------------------------------------------

-Show the command for this alias code
+Show the command for this alias code.

 - *Required*

 SUBCODE
 --------------------------------------------------

-Show the command for this alias sub-code
+Show the command for this alias sub-code.

 SEE ALSO